emiliom/squid-dinosip/README.md

 The purpose of this repository is to share insight into the code development and processing behind the scenes of this project and to provide insight as to what I have learned about cross referencing Argo and EM-APEX data.

 There will be some insight to results integrated in the code, but the conceptual background research and explicit results are better explained in the following resources I have included here:
-1. A PowerPoint Slideshow of all Concepts Learned + Some Highlights of the DINO SIP Programing itself...
+1. A PowerPoint Slideshow of all Concepts Learned + Some Highlights of the DINO SIP Programing itself can be viewed at this link - https://1drv.ms/p/s!AkJel2YbFQQRgZMCTmunLlYco2-gtA?e=w3kurl.
 2. A Poster summarizing the project process that can be seen in the files labeled "EPawelkaDINOSIP&URPActualFinalPoster" or directly downloaded here [EPawelkaDINOSIP&URPFinalPosterFixed.pdf](https://github.com/ElizabethP712/squid-dinosip/files/12364246/EPawelkaDINOSIP.URPFinalPosterFixed.pdf).
 3. A technical paper giving a more detailed layout of further insights and the project itself meant to compliment the poster that can be downloaded here [EPawelkaTechnicalReportDINOSIPProject.docx](https://github.com/ElizabethP712/squid-dinosip/files/12639874/EPawelkaTechnicalReportDINOSIPProject.docx).